-You’ll find all of the major eCommerce tools here such as Shopify, WooCommerce, Magento, Stripe and PayPal.
+You will find all of the major E-commerce tools here such as Shopify, WooCommerce, Magento, Stripe and PayPal.
 Through these apps you can track stats on what your customers are buying as a result of your email campaigns across every store you use.

-You’ll find 13 out-of-the-box CRM integrations with popular platforms like Zapier, HubSpot, Zendesk, Zoho and Pipedrive.
+You will find 13 out-of-the-box CRM integrations with popular platforms, like Zapier, HubSpot, Zendesk, Zoho and Pipedrive.
 Connecting with any of these CRMs will allow you to sync all of your contacts seamlessly with your marketing efforts.

 Social media integrations

-You’ll find some reliable survey apps that let you build interactive quizzes and games into your newsletters and emails, which can really help with engagement.
-Some other popular apps include landing page builders, an email verification checker that cleans up your mailing list and a tool to embed videos into your campaigns.
+You will find some reliable survey apps that let you build interactive quizzes and games into your newsletters and emails, which can really help with engagement.
+Some other popular apps include landing page builders, an email verification checker that cleans up your mailing list, and a tool to embed videos into your campaigns.

 Plug-ins are centered around WordPress, with 10 to choose from in total.
-Options are a little more limited if you’ve developed your eCommerce site using a different platform, though.
+Options are a little bit more limited if you’ve developed your E-commerce site using a different platform, though.

-Mailerlite uses a workflow based automation tool that’s based on the different groups you’ve set up and assigned your subscribers to.
-It’s a fairly easy interface to get to grips with, and you have a lot of automation options open to you.
+Mailerlite uses a workflow based automation tool that is based on the different groups you’ve set up and assigned your subscribers to.
+It is a fairly easy interface to get to grips with, and you have a lot of automation options open to you.